The federal National Labor Relations Act (NLRA) tries to strike a balance between employee rights and the rights of employers.

 In particular, the NLRA does not mandate that workers have unions, but it does allow workers to engage in concerted activity to improve their conditions of employment.

 The NLRA also puts limits on unions and keeps them from dominating their membership.
 If workers no longer want a union, they can decertify the union or opt out.
-Below, we provide some unfair labor practices examples you should be on the lookout for.

 Examples of Unfair Labor Practices by Management